Accessing Practice Materials

 For free-response questions (FRQs) from the 2019 exam, along with scoring information, check out the table below.

-Be sure to review the Chief Reader Report.
+Be sure to review the Chief Reader Report (available this fall).
 In this invaluable resource, the chief reader of the AP Exam compiles feedback from members of the AP Reading leadership to describe how students performed on the FRQs, summarize typical student errors, and address specific concepts and content with which students have struggled the most that year.